logrange/website/blog/performance.md

 ![](assets/performance/pic3.png)

 ### Test results for 512 bytes records
-When we wrote and read 2 million records, but with `512bytes` each, the result became better for both of the systems:
+When we write and read 2 million records, but with `512bytes` each, the result became better for both of the systems:

 Clients:partitions | Logrange (write) | Logrange (read) | Kafka (write) | Kafka (read)
 --- | --- | --- | --- | ---